I was in the mood for steak and I found two great looking ribeye steaks. One was USDA Prime and the other was USDA Choice.

 What’s the Difference in Prime and Choice Grade Meats?

 In short, the fat level and tenderness.
 Choice meat doesn’t have as much fat as Prime meat.
-Here are the steaks that I got for the experiment, first the Choice (Angus Beef in this case), and then the Prime.
+Here are the steaks that I got for the experiment, first the Choice (Angus Beef grade in this case), and then the Prime.

-The USDA Choice, Prime, & Select
+The USDA Choice, Prime, and Select

 Basically, Prime is the best and it’s the most expensive.
-The Prime has more fat marbling, which is the amount of thin layers of fat in the lean meat.
+The Prime has more fat marbling, which is the number of thin layers of fat in the lean meat.
 Fat tastes good and makes the cut juicier.
 Prime is normally in restaurants since it’s pricier.

 Choice is what I get most of the time.
 It’s the middle ground: better than the store “sale” cuts.
 Those specials are normally select grade meat and I’ll mention that later.
 You can find Choice that is on the fattier side and that’ll lend itself to more flavor and tenderness.